Curriculum

 Students learn to demonstrate proficiency in the use and maintenance of hand tools to an acceptable standard for the trade.
 They complete benchwork exercises to demonstrate understanding of layout and execution of fundamental joints.

 Observing all safety procedures presented in class, students learn to operate stationary power equipment and their attachments with the proficiency necessary to be employed in the trade.
-The drawing and construction of a Shaker style nightstand with a drawer serves as the teaching model for sections II and III.- Introduction to safe procedures using woodworking machinery: In the various stages of the milling of lumber for the Shaker nightstand, students are introduced to various saws, jointers, planers and drill presses.
+The drawing and construction of a Shaker style nightstand with a drawer serves as the teaching model for sections 2 and 3.

 - Stages of construction – The projects in this section serve as a model for organizing the process of making a piece of furniture from picking materials at the lumber yard through milling, layout, joinery, fitting, assembly, gluing up and clamping.